EPFL-LAPD/SCITAS_drtvam/README.md

             367919      l40s   drtvam wechsler  R       3:07      1 kl001
 ```
 7. Run `cat job_output_2025-03-17_13-26-47.log` or `cat job_error_2025-03-17_13-26-47.log` to see your output.
 The filename has a timestamp included, so use the right one.
-8. Synchronize patterns back to the computer.
+8. Once finished, synchronize patterns back to the computer.
 For example with
 ```bash
 scp -r <username>@kuma.hpc.epfl.ch:"/scratch/username/RR01" <local-path>/<where-you-want>
 ```
+9. Perform analysis of the optimization